MaximeL/web/README.md

 * *Bower*
 * *Grunt*

 Run the following command to install all the dependencies :
+`cd client`
 `npm install && bower install`

 ### Run

 Run the following command to lauch the client with *Grunt* :
+`cd client`
 `grunt serve`

 Server